 This message was a request for advice.
 He was planning his wedding to Tania, his beautiful Italian fiancee, and he was asking me for general advice on locations, accommodation, catering and the many other considerations a wedding requires.

 Our conversation predictably turned to music, which gave me the opportunity to introduce him to Fonoteca, and the work I’d been doing on the island recently.
-To my delight, the conversation turned into an official enquiry, and then to my concept for the day.
+That conversation became an official enquiry, after which we started a dialogue on the concept for the day.
 To cut a long story short, Tania and Louis booked Fonoteca’s services for their wedding celebration at Can Domingo, Sant Josep.

 Images courtesy of David Corral – Ibiza in Love

 What made this event such a rewarding experience for me, was that Tania is Italian and Louis is African, and both would be inviting family and friends from their respective countries.
 This meant that I had an opportunity to provide a music program drawing from the vast riches of Italian and West African musical heritage.

 The couple chose the exceptional vocalist and musician, Imane Jade, to perform with acoustic guitar for the after-ceremony canapés.
 After setting up and sound checking at the venue earlier in the day, I returned home to prepare for my performance that evening.
 On my way home, and living not far from the idyllic church in Es Cubells, where the ceremony was being held, my attention turned to the concerning procession of storm cloud in the sky above.

 The weather wasn’t ideal.
 For months Ibiza had seen no rain, and everyone involved was hoping that it would hold off for at least one more day.
 Our prayers weren’t answered, and leaving the church Tania, Louis and their congregation got a glimpse of what Ibiza is like when it rains!
 It doesn’t rain often, but when it does it rains hard!